Simple design of an application:

 And if something goes wrong?

-As described by Martin Kleppmann in his awesome book Designing Data-Intensive Applications, every component of a system should be expected to fail at any time (in particular when they are connected via network).
+As described by Martin Kleppmann in Designing Data-Intensive Applications, every component of a system can be expected to fail at any time (in particular when connected via network).

 Thus, while the design shown above is simple, it may suffer from a couple of issues related to:

-- Availability: In the design shown above, all three data sinks need to be available to successfully process a document upload.
+• Availability: In the design shown above, all three data sinks need to be available to successfully process a document upload.
 If either one of them is (temporarily) unavailable, the request fails.
-In particular, the expensive indexing operation may become a bottleneck when processing concurrent requests.
+Additionally, the expensive indexing operation may become a bottleneck when processing concurrent requests.

-- Consistency: Furthermore, only some of the three storage requests may actually succeed while others may fail.
+• Consistency: Furthermore, only some of the three storage requests may actually succeed while others may fail.
 No matter how the three storage requests are ordered, a failure may leave the system in an inconsistent state, e.g. being able to find a document when searching via the index, but not when looking for the data in the object-storage (or vice-versa).
-These are known as dual-write issues.
+(Dual-write issues.)

 Since the indexing is just relying on data which is also saved to the other stores, it could be postponed so that an upload request can succeed without requiring the search index to be available.
 In the following design, a message-queue is used to buffer indexing requests for asynchronous processing: